shashankholla/TinyGarble2.0/README.md

 You can also run TinyGarble2 in a [docker](https://docs.docker.com/get-docker/).

 - Download the <a id="raw-url-docker" href="https://raw.githubusercontent.com/IntelLabs/TinyGarble2.0/master/Dockerfile" download="Dockerfile">Dockerfile</a>
 and build the image with `docker build -t tinygarble2:latest <download-directory>`.
-(Note: If the browswer appends a ".txt" extension after "Dockerfile" during dlownload, please remove the extension.)
+(Note: If the browser appends a ".txt" extension after "Dockerfile" during download, please remove the extension.)

     Or